aman7heaven/website-2/README.md

 # Troubleshooting with Hugo

-If you see the error:
+If you see the error then:

 > Failed to load translations in file "en.toml": unsupported file extension .toml